tobobob/portfolio/README.md

 I'm a hard worker who always works to land on time.
 I work with extreme precision, and try to match the games code style, whilst taking into account future expandibility for the system/script I'm working on.
 I excel in working with different people, and can quickly accomodate myself to larger working environments

+# Availability & Pricing

+I'm available almost every day and do not follow strict availability hours.
+I can easily adapt to different timezones or project schedules if necessary.
+I respond quickly to messages and aim to deliver progress updates frequently so you're never left waiting aimlessly.

+My prices are affordable and flexible depending on the complexity of the system!
+I always aim to provide high quality, clean, and optimised code at a fair cost.
+I focus on delivering high quality results at a budget friendly rate, especially for studios or developers looking for great systems without having to overpay!

+If you're unsure about the pricing for your project, feel free to contact me and I'll gladly give you an honest estimate!

 # Showcase

 **Remote Trapper**